Ki Teitzei: Deuteronomy chapter 22

 Maimonides taught that Deuteronomy 22:6–7 enjoins that one should let the mother fly away when one takes the young to prevent pain to the mother bird.
 Maimonides argued that there is no difference between the pain of humans and animals.
 Maimonides concluded that if the Torah provides that we should not cause such grief to animals, how much more careful should we be not to cause grief to other people.

 Rabbi David Kimchi stated that a parapet (Deuteronomy 22:8) needed to be "ten hands high, or more, that a person might not fall from it".

+Reading Deuteronomy 22:29, Maimonides taught that either a woman who had been violated or her father could refuse her marriage with the offending man.

 Deuteronomy chapter 23

 Maimonides used Deuteronomy 23:8 to interpret how far to extend the principle of charity.
 Maimonides taught that the Law correctly says in Deuteronomy 15:11, "You shall open your hand wide to your brother, to your poor."
 Maimonides continued that the Law taught how far we have to extend this principle of treating kindly every one with whom we have some relationship—even if the other person offended or wronged us, even if the other person is very bad, we still must have some consideration for the other person.
 Thus Deuteronomy 23:8 says: "You shall not abhor an Edomite, for he is your brother."
 And if we find a person in trouble, whose assistance we once enjoyed, or of whom we have received some benefit, even if that person has subsequently wronged us, we must bear in mind that person's previous good conduct.
 Thus Deuteronomy 23:8 says: "You shall not abhor an Egyptian, because you were a stranger in his land," although the Egyptians subsequently oppressed the Israelites very much.